Generic Name: idursulfase

-|Cmax (µg/mL)||1.5 (0.6)||1.1 (0.3)|
+|Cmax (mcg/mL)||1.5 (0.6)||1.1 (0.3)|

-|AUC (min*µg/mL)||206 (87)||169 (55)|
+|AUC (min•mcg/mL)||206 (87)||169 (55)|

 |t1/2 (min)||44 (19)||48 (21)|

-|Cl (mL/min/kg)||3.0 (1.2)||3.4 (1.0)|
+|CL (mL/min/kg)||3.0 (1.2)||3.4 (1.0)|

-The safety and efficacy of Elaprase were evaluated in a randomized, double-blind, placebo-controlled clinical study of 96 patients with Hunter syndrome.
-The study included patients with a documented deficiency in iduronate-2-sulfatase enzyme activity who had a percent predicted forced vital capacity (%-predicted FVC) less than 80%.
-The patients' ages ranged from 5 to 31 years.
-Patients who were unable to perform the appropriate pulmonary function testing, or those who could not follow protocol instructions were excluded from the study.
-Patients received Elaprase 0.5 mg/kg every week (n=32), Elaprase 0.5 mg/kg every other week (n=32), or placebo (n=32).
-The study duration was 53 weeks.
+The safety and efficacy of Elaprase were evaluated in a 53-week, randomized, double-blind, placebo-controlled clinical trial of 96 patients with Hunter syndrome.
+The trial included patients with deficiency in iduronate-2-sulfatase enzyme activity and a percent predicted forced vital capacity (% predicted FVC) less than 80%.
+The age of patients ranged from 5 to 31 years.
+Patients received Elaprase 0.5 mg/kg once per week (n=32), Elaprase 0.5 mg/kg once every other week (n=32), or placebo (n=32).

 Examination of the individual components of the composite score showed that, in the adjusted analysis, the weekly Elaprase-treated group experienced a 35 meter greater mean increase in the distance walked in six minutes compared to placebo.
-The changes in %-predicted FVC were not statistically significant (Table 2).
+The changes in %-predicted FVC were not statistically significant (Table 5).

-|Elaprase Weekly – Placebo|
+|Elaprase Once Weekly – Placebo|